7.6 quake damages buildings in Indonesia, felt in Australia | Science-Environment

 "Based on four tide gauge observations around the centre of the earthquake, it did not show any significant anomaly or change in sea level," agency head Dwikorita Karnawati said.

-The US Geological Survey said the quake's epicentre was at a depth of 105 kilometres (65 miles) not far from Australia's northern tip.
-Deeper quakes tend to cause less surface damage than shallow shaking but are more widely felt.
+The US Geological Survey said the quake was centred at a depth of 105 kilometres (65 miles) not far from Australia's northern tip.
+Deeper quakes tend to cause less surface damage but are more widely felt.

 More than 1,000 people in northern Australia, including in the city of Darwin, reported to Geoscience Australia that they felt the quake.
 The Joint Australian Tsunami Warning Centre said the quake didn't pose a tsunami threat to the mainland or any islands or territories.

-Australian singer Vassy wrote on Twitter it was the longest quake she had felt.
+Australian singer Vassy wrote on Twitter that it was the longest quake she had felt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)